Hi-Folks/statistics/README.md

 - mode(): single mode (most common value) of discrete or nominal data;
 - multimode(): list of modes (most common values) of discrete or nominal data;
 - higherPercentile(): 3rd quartile, is the value at which 75 percent of the data is below it;
-- lowerPercentile(): first quartile, is the value at which 25 percent of the data is below it.
+- lowerPercentile(): first quartile, is the value at which 25 percent of the data is below it;
+- pstdev(): Population standard deviation
+- stdev(): Sample standard deviation
+- pvariance(): variance for a population
+- variance(): variance for a sample
+- geometricMean(): geometric mean

 #### Stat::mean( array $data )
 Return the sample arithmetic mean of the array _$data_.